We are no longer accepting new Alere cases.

 But manufacturers apparently share a common trait in failing to file required MAUDE reports.
 At the 2016 workshop, Researcher Kennita Riddick, in the FDA’s OIR office, Division of Immunology and Hematology Devices, said “… all manufacturers do not report as often as they are required.”
-She also noted that manufacturers may wrongly report an adverse event as a malfunction when it belongs in another category.
+She also noted that manufacturers may wrongly report an adverse event as a malfunction when it belongs to another category.
 Ms. Riddick said the FDA is seeing a “trend” in citations issued for “not adequately assessing the effectiveness of their overall quality system” and “failing to adhere to the MDR [medical device reporting] regulation.”

 FDA Records Indicate Serious Alere INRatio Safety Issues